 As we all know, honey bees play a vital role in pollination.
 In recent days there is a threat to the honey bee population which affects the pollination process.
 This issue cannot be taken for granted as pollination is the backbone of agriculture and the food that we eat.
 People started reacting to this issue based on which, just a few months back USA supermarket giant Walmart has filed a patent for ‘Tiny Robotic Bees’.
-However, this is not to be considered as first pollination drone.
-In 2017, Eijiro Miyko of Japan’s National Institute of Advanced Industrial Science and Technology spoke about development of its own cross pollination device.
+However, this is not to be considered as the first pollination drone.
+In 2017, Eijiro Miyko of Japan’s National Institute of Advanced Industrial Science and Technology spoke about the development of its own cross-pollination device.
 These robotic bees can pollinate crops like real bees; these bee drones would carry pollen from one flower to another to complete the process of pollination.
-Technically it is called as “pollinating drones”.
+Technically it is called “pollinating drones”.

-1) One pollen applicator configured to collect pollen from a flower of a first crop and to apply it into a flower of second crop.
+1) One pollen applicator configured to collect pollen from a flower of a first crop and to apply it into a flower of the second crop.

 2) One sensor configured to detect the presence of pollen applied to the flower of the second crop and one pollen applicator verify that pollen collected from one applicator applied that pollen onto another flower crop.

 These drones can be used to spray pesticides only on the affected plants rather than doing it on the whole crop, thereby making it cost-effective.
 Walmart ‘applicator’ carries pollen from one plant to another and uses the sensor to verify that the transfer was successful.
 These drones may become the next generation of farmers reducing the human labor put into farming.